Updated October 2017

-This weekend just gone, I held my second stall at a baby and kids market to sell of some of the kids’ stuff now my baby is 6 and in his first year of school.
+This weekend just gone, I held my second stall at a baby and kids market to sell some of the kids’ stuff now my baby is 6 and in his first year of school.

-It’s hard to believe – I’m still getting my head around it – that we’re out of the baby and toddler stage For Good.
+It’s hard to believe – I’m still getting my head around it – that after ten years, we’re finally out of the baby/toddler/preschooler stage.

 As many of us know, the amount of stuff that comes with babies and kids can be phenomenal.
-We’ve given nearly all of our baby and toddler clothing and gear away to our sisters and then St Kilda Mums, but after clearing out Mr 5’s bedroom in the holidays, I realised we’ve got even more stuff to clear out.
+We’ve given nearly all of our baby and toddler clothing and gear away to our sisters and then St Kilda Mums, but every time I go through the boys’ bedrooms or the garage, I realise we’ve got even more stuff to clear out.

-So I decided it was high time that I had another stall – my first was in July last year – and somehow, despite a difficult and busy last week, I managed to get organised and do it.
+So I decided it was high time that I had another stall – my first was in July last year – and somehow, despite a super busy last week, I managed to get organised and do it.
 The first time I held a stall, I made around $500 profit which is not bad at all considering I didn’t sell any big ticket items and all my items were $20 and under.

 In this post, I’m sharing my tips for how to have a successful stall at a second hand market.
-I know many of you are seasoned stall holders and market goers so I’d love to hear yours in the comments below.
+I know many of you are seasoned stall holders and market goers so I’d love to hear your tips and ideas in the comments below.

 1. In the weeks/months before …

 - Find a market and a date that suits.
-I chose one that I’d been to before (The All for Kids market), that was well established and had a mix of new and second hand stalls, they provide free entertainment and treats for the kids (which draws in the crowds) as well as some stalls selling new products.
+Both times I’ve chosen one that I’d been to before (The All for Kids market), as it is well established and has a mix of new and second hand stalls, they provide free entertainment and treats for the kids (which draws in the crowds) as well as some stalls selling new products.
 I knew other friends frequented this market too.
 I booked online a couple of months before hand and it was an easy, user friendly process.
 Last weekend’s venue was unique too – a one off pop up market at Eastland shopping centre.
 The location of the market next to H&M was a winner and there were fewer stalls too – and most of the secondhand stalls were selling girls clothes – so I think that added to my success this time around.

 - Think about what you want to sell.
-I sold clothing, books, DVDs and CDs (The Wiggles, Fireman Sam, Yo Gabba Gabba, Justine Clarke etc), puzzles and mostly wooden toys, bowls and plates and some crafty things, a feeding chair and some baby gear.
+First time around, I sold clothing, books, DVDs and CDs (The Wiggles, Fireman Sam, Yo Gabba Gabba, Justine Clarke etc), puzzles and mostly wooden toys, bowls and plates and some crafty things, a feeding chair and some baby gear.
 This last time around, I sold mostly soft toys, clothes, musical instruments, board games, puzzles and shoes.
-Other items that are ideal for this market include licensed toys, shoes, outdoor toys, bikes, a cot, a change table and our pram and stroller.
+Other items that are ideal for this market include licensed toys, shoes, outdoor toys, bikes, a cot, a change table, prams and strollers.

-- Make time to sort and if necessary clean your products.
+- Make time to sort and, if necessary, clean your products.
 I washed jackets that had hung on hooks in our garage; baby baths and chairs so they looked clean and ready to use/wear.
 I spray and wiped all the musical instruments.
 I also ironed the shirts.
 This way the look clean, presentable and ready to use.

 - Hide said products because if you’re kids find them, they will unpack them or swear an undying attachment to them – that’s my experience anyhoo!